JPMorgan to exclude Petronas, Pertamina from EM ESG index - Up News Info

 Pertamina’s score decline was partly due to a refinery fire in West Java that forced the evacuation of close to 1,000 people as well as discussions with the government regarding a settlement over historical oil spills where cleanup is ongoing, JPMorgan’s statement said.

+“We value analysis from financial institutions that are carried out based on reliable data and information,” Pertamina spokeswoman Fajriyah Usman said.

+“In February 2021, the global bonds issued by Pertamina were oversubscribed by up to 2.5 times, showing market interest and high levels of trust in the company,” she added.

 Petronas currently has a 121 basis points weight in the index, while Pertamina’s stands at 49 bps.
-(Reporting by Rodrigo Campos in New York, A. Ananthalakshmi in Kuala Lumpur and Bernadette Christina Munthe in Jakarta; Editing by Leslie Adler)
+(Reporting by Rodrigo Campos in New York, A. Ananthalakshmi in Kuala Lumpur and Bernadette Christina Munthe in Jakarta; Editing by Leslie Adler and Ed Davies)